 DAY ONE: Entebbe arrival

-I’ve arrived finally after more than 30 hours of travel and wow Uganda is lush and green.
+I’ve arrived finally after more than 30 hours of travel and wow Uganda is lush, green with incredible bird life.
 Entebbe was an easy airport to arrive into and the visa process is effortless, just a spot of patience required.

-I met my guide and we visited head office to see the team, inspect the workshop and have a look at the vehicles plus a new one in development which was fascinating: 6 wheel drive, 8 seater.
-Cars get detailed after every safari to ensure perfect safety and comfort for our guests.
+After warm introductions with my guide we visited head office to meet team, inspect the workshop and have a look at the fleet of safari vehicles (mainly Toyota Landcruisers and Nissan Patrols) plus a new one in development which was fascinating: 8 lumber support seats, 6 wheels, this suspension 4WD vehicle will absorb the bumps and make for a more comfortable ride.
+Vehicles are detailed after every safari to ensure perfect safety and comfort for our guests.

 From here we inspected Protea Hotel Lake Victoria, pictured left.
-It is right on the shores of the Lake with friendly staff, wonderful rooms and good facilities.
-Main area is a little dated and dark, otherwise it’s a good option close to the airport.
+Minutes away from Entebbe Airport and right on the shores of the Lake with friendly staff, wonderful rooms and good facilities.
+Main area is a little dated and dark, otherwise it’s a good option for those seeking an overnight stay closeby to the airport.
 The executive room is brilliant for families with large balcony overlooking the lake, two adults and two children in a king bed and two rollaways.
 The pool area is beautiful and a gym is in construction beyond the pool, due to finish August 2018.

 DAY TWO: Murchison Falls